medha-3102/Contact-Book/README.md

 Display a list of all contacts with editing and deleting options.
 ![Screenshot 2024-11-17 123356](https://github.com/user-attachments/assets/901aeaf6-110c-47a3-a140-5bfd8bddf3f0)

-Backend (Node.js + Express.js):
+## Backend (Node.js + Express.js):

 API endpoints for CRUD operations.
 Error handling and status codes for reliable communication with the frontend.
 ![Screenshot 2024-11-17 123538](https://github.com/user-attachments/assets/64cf48c3-a4ef-4a32-b814-78f2ed2e318c)

-Database (MongoDB-atlas):
+## Database (MongoDB-atlas):

-Stores all contact details with fields for first name, last name, email, phone, company, and job title.
+Stores all contact details with fields for first name, last name, email, phone, company and job title.

 ## Setup Instructions
 ### Prerequisites